dpurrington/generator-springboard/app/templates/README.md

   - A local version of Dynamodb is running locally using `serverless-dynamodb-local`.
 No prior installations or setup is required for this to work.
 - <a name="h-4"></a>**No deployments required**
   - You can run the service locally using `serverless-offline`
-  - Since all the needed components run locally on your machine you do **not** need to deploy code to run or test is
+  - Since all the needed components run locally on your machine you do **not** need to deploy code to run or test it
+<% } -%>

 #### <a name="h-5"></a>Quality error handling
   The `asyncEndpoint` util adds quality error handling without any special setup.
 This will prevent errors from being swallowed/lost and clients not getting a response when an error happens.